1Jajen1/propCheck/README.md

 For example: Lists tend to shrink to smaller lists, numbers shrink towards zero and so on.
 This often ends you with a minimal counterexample for the failed test and is very useful if the data would otherwise be messy (as will likely happen with random data).

-For most cases enabling shrinking is as easy as changing `forAll` to `forAllShrink`:
+For most cases enabling shrinking is as easy as changing [forAll](https://github.com/1Jajen1/propCheck#forall) to [forAllShrink](https://github.com/1Jajen1/propCheck#forallshrink):
 ```kotlin
 propCheck {
     forAllShrink { i: Int ->